RuanCosta-Jitterbit/webappsnap/README.md

 ./run.sh
 ```

-Snap specific dashboards, use the `--dash` option to specify their UIDs as a comma-separated list:
+Snap specific dashboards with the `--dash` option to specify their UIDs as a comma-separated list:

 ```
 ./run.sh --dash=pmm-home,node-memory,mysql-instance-overview